Let's get to know each other, shall we? I suppose I'll go first...

 Since I was a child my way of seeing the world has centered upon a bottomless and bittersweet awareness that no single moment happens twice.
 This knowledge has always roused a disquiet within that is harnessed when I seize a fleeting moment in its first, final, and solitary beauty by capturing it through a photo.
 This is why I love to take pictures; they allow me to eat up the world within view and taste every moment -- bitter or sweet.

 Photography is the art of appreciation.
 Thus, I prefer an image that renders its subjects in all the splendor of their authenticity, that depicts whatever quality captivated my appreciation at first glance.
 Perfection doesn't enchant me; reality does.
 And so each picture I take allows me to capture what I find enchanting in its own right with the hope that later, when I re-view it, it will reveal itself anew and stir my heart to quicken.

 In addition to my love for photography, I am equally enamored by words.
-I hold a Masters in English Literature with a concentration in Therapeutic Writing, and I teach writing courses at The College of Saint Rose.
+I hold a Masters in English Literature with a concentration in Therapeutic Writing, and I formerly taught writing courses at the State University of New York at New Paltz, The College of Saint Rose, and Sage College.
 I am perennially fascinated by the concept that two of my greatest passions are so divergent in nature; in some respect I suppose I turned to photography as a way to tell the stories words cannot capture.
 I could write for hours about the sweet fuzz on a newborn's back, a shared look between a couple in love, or the expression of delight on a child's face when she giggles, but often I prefer a photo to speak the stories only it can tell.

 I'd love the chance to tell your story, so